Things to Do in Cambria

 Cambria shopping has the same artistic flair as the town itself.
 There are no malls, no chain stores, and no shortage of interesting stores to captivate your imagination.
 You will want to spend some time in the historic East Village.
 There are unique and exquisite gifts for friends…or yourself!
 Take a stroll up Burton Drive and see rocks and gems in their natural state at the Yachats Rock Shop.
 Cambria weather is optimal for gardening and you will find the Garden Shed to be a delightful co-op of small businesses in one location!
 Grow Nursery has a great succulent collection for these drought times and Ocean Heir has both vintage and new merchandise that is sure to inspire.
-Don’t forget to take a walk down Center Street and discover the Gallery of Wearable Art, with fun items for a more youthful crowd and the Porte House, which carries an amazing inventory of original designs, made locally and fabulous clothing and gifts.
+Don’t forget to take a walk down Center Street and discover the Gallery of Wearable Art, with an amazing inventory of original designs, made locally and fabulous clothing and gifts.
 Don’t worry, we have something for the sports lover at Safe at Home and the Soldier Gallery has been a long time favorite of visitors.
 Art and Music go hand-in-hand at the Cambria Music Box Shoppe and you will feel the history the museum of watches at Once Upon a Tyme or strolling through the antique stores dotted along Main Street.

 Cambria Art Galleries